Introduction

 Moreover, it is worth noting that vitamin D deficiency is very common and may be associated with the pathogenesis of insulin-resistance-related diseases, including obesity and diabetes.
 Evidence suggests that vitamin D seems to be a regulator of numerous sequential events that are responsible for enabling the pancreatic β-cells to secrete insulin, and thereby to control blood glucose level.

 Insulin resistance is defined as a glucose homeostasis disorder involving a decreased sensitivity of muscles, adipose tissue, liver and other body tissues to insulin, despite its normal or increased concentration in blood.
-Thyroid hormones have a significant effect on glucose metabolism and the development of insulin resistance.
+Thyroid hormones have a major effect on glucose metabolism along with the development of insulin resistance.

-In hyperthyroidism, impaired glucose tolerance may be the result of mainly insulin resistance in the liver, whereas in hypothyroidism the available data suggests that the insulin resistance of peripheral tissues prevails.
+In hyperthyroidism, impaired glucose tolerance may be the result of mainly insulin resistance in the liver, whereas in hypothyroidism the available data recommends that the insulin resistance of peripheral tissues prevails.

-Development of IR is mainly associated with tissue-specific inflammatory responses induced by various pro-inflammatory and/or oxidative stress markers notably pro-inflammatory cytokines such as interleukin-1 beta (IL-1β), interleukin-6 (IL-6), tumor necrosis factor-alpha (TNF-α), numerous chemokines and adipocytokines, glucolipotoxicity.
+Development of Insulin resistance is majorly associated with tissue-specific inflammatory responses induced by various pro-inflammatory and/or oxidative stress markers notably pro-inflammatory cytokines such as interleukin-1 beta (IL-1β), interleukin-6 (IL-6), tumor necrosis factor-alpha (TNF-α), numerous chemokines and adipocytokines, as well as glucolipotoxicity.

-Chronic exposure of pro-inflammatory mediators stimulates the activation of cytokine signaling proteins which ultimately block the activation of insulin signaling receptors in β-cells of pancreatic islets.
+Chronic exposure of pro-inflammatory mediators stimulates the activation of cytokine signaling proteins which eventually blocks the activation of insulin signaling receptors in β-cells of pancreatic islets.

 Treatment with cancer therapeutics such as glucocorticoids, chemotherapy, hormonal therapies and targeted drugs can actually induce insulin resistance.
-Current literature regarding the incidence of cancer-therapy induced insulin resistance describes the intracellular changes that occur in insulin signalling pathways and glucose metabolism.
+Current literature regarding the incidence of cancer-therapy induced insulin resistance describes the intracellular changes that takes place in insulin signalling pathways and glucose metabolism.

 Protease inhibitor use is associated with a potentially serious syndrome of metabolic abnormalities characterized by central adiposity, hypertriglyceridemia, hypercholesterolemia, and insulin resistance.